2021 Pekan Olahraga Nasional: Bids

-Venue
+Venues

-There are one city and three regencies that will host the 2021 PON: Jayapura City, Jayapura Regency, Merauke Regency, and Mimika Regency.
+The PON XX venues spread in one city and three regencies on Papua Provinces: Jayapura City, Jayapura Regency, Merauke Regency, and Mimika Regency.

 Games

-Sport
+Sports

-The 2020 edition will feature more sports than the previous edition.
+The 2020 edition featured more sports than the previous edition.
 Based on KONI Decree No. 100 of 2019, a total of 56 sports were competed in the games.
 Previously, the central KONI determined a number of 47 sports to be competed, but returned later to 56 according to the hosts ability.
 Ten sports that were removed were cycling, bridge, dance, gateball, golf, petanque, water skiing, soft tennis, table tennis and woodball.
 Meanwhile, electronic sports are also competed as an exhibition sport.